|Home > About NIH > NIH Almanac > Historical Data|

 In 1960, he was the recipient of a DHEW Distinguished Service Award.
 Dr. Mider retired from the Library on June 30, 1972, to become executive officer for the Universities Associated for Research and Education in Pathology, Inc., and the American Society of Experimental Pathology.

 Dr. Sherman was appointed deputy director of NIH on November 1, 1968, after a long career in research and research grants administration.
-He was designated by HEW Secretary Richardson as acting director of NIH on January 21, 1973, and served until a new director was appointed May 29, 1973.
+He was designated by HEW Secretary Richardson as acting director of NIH on January 21, 1973, and served until a new director was appointed on May 29, 1973.
 He then returned to the position of deputy director.

 He came to NIH in January 1953 as a research pharmacologist in the Laboratory of Tropical Diseases, National Microbiological Institute, which became the NIAID in 1955.